vivmin/BuildTravelCards/README.md

 *This is purely a playground for fun and practise.
 It is not a live project :)*

 #### Please merge any conflicts in your PRs
+#### Please don't do weird stuff like change all the fonts to Times New Roman, it is not 1996.
+#### Please check the code works before submitting.

 ### Getting started